Ryan Cabrera: Television appearances

 In 2004, Cabrera appeared in several episodes of the first season of singer Ashlee Simpson's reality show, The Ashlee Simpson Show.
 Simpson appeared in Cabrera's music video for "On the Way Down".
 Cabrera later opened for Simpson's older sister Jessica's tour.

 In 2005, Cabrera hosted the MTV series Score, in which contestants write and perform songs to vie for the heart of a guest on the show.

 In 2010, he appeared in several episodes of The Hills during its sixth and final season.
 The episodes chronicled his romance and eventual break-up with Audrina Patridge.
 In 2010 he also appeared in the E! television show, Pretty Wild.
 He has appeared as himself in episodes of the USA Network television show, Miz & Mrs. He also made an appearance in 2019 on The Hills: New Beginnings, again alongside Patridge.

 Personal life

 At the end of 2019, Cabrera began dating professional wrestler Alexis Kaufman, better known as Alexa Bliss.
-They got engaged on November 14, 2020.
-The couple were married on April 9, 2022, in Palm Desert, California.
+They became engaged on November 14, 2020, and married on April 9, 2022, in Palm Desert, California.
+On November 27, 2023, they welcomed a daughter.